Road traffic accident for self-employed carpenter

 Service Area: Personal Injury

-Industry: Manufacturing & Construction
+Industry: Construction and Engineering

 We were instructed as a court appointed expert on behalf of the defendant, an insurance company, in the case of a road traffic accident for a self-employed carpenter, the claimant.